-National FAs have the option to approve different modifications for different competitions - there is no requirement to apply them universally or to apply them all.
+National FAs have the option to approve any of the above modifications for different competitions - there is no requirement to apply them universally or to apply them all.
 However, no other modifications are allowed without the permission of The IFAB.